 As currently proposed, these changes to the Planning Act significantly diminish our ability to achieve our mandate particularly within our jurisdiction where growth pressures are significant, and the need to protect drinking water, sensitive lands, and aquatic and natural heritage resources is great.
 At present, it is unclear what criteria municipalities would have to meet before seeking approval to adopt this new economic development tool.
 The proposed authorization for an OFBPBL uses only the single test of present day job creation (50 or 100 jobs per population of less or greater than 250,000, and the types of jobs are not defined) as the rationale for waiving an assessment that includes other equally important considerations.
 Without the comprehensive tests afforded by the various pieces of identified legislation and regulations, there could be inadvertent and undesirable impacts on the site itself, as well as to adjacent and downstream properties, in the short term or over time.
-These impacts may include flooding, groundwater contamination, loss of critical habitat function or linkages, and the loss of productive agricultural lands that provide important environmental functions.
+These impacts may include flooding, ground and surface water contamination, loss of critical habitat function or linkages, and the loss of productive agricultural lands that provide important environmental functions.

-TRCA recommends that the province amend the draft Bill and regulations to require municipalities to maintain the conformity/consistency requirements of the PPS, the SWPA and area specific Plans such as the Oak Ridges Moraine Conservation Plan and Greenbelt Plan.
+TRCA recommends that the province amend the draft Bill and regulations to require municipalities to maintain the conformity/consistency requirements of the PPS, the Clean Water Act, and area specific Plans such as the Oak Ridges Moraine Conservation Plan and Greenbelt Plan.

-The Clean Water Act and Source Water Protection Policies
+The Clean Water Act and Source Protection Planning

 Several pieces of provincial legislation including the Greenbelt Act, the Oak Ridges Moraine Conservation Act, and the Clean Water Act are in place to protect some of the most hydrologically sensitive lands in Ontario.
-These lands capture, infiltrate and clean rainwater and snowmelt for storage in natural underground aquifers, which then provide drinking water to hundreds of thousands of residents and their communities that rely on groundwater.
-The Clean Water Act, which provides the legislative basis for Source Water Protection Plans and their associated policies, is an essential tool necessary to avoid another tragic contaminated water incident such as what occurred in Walkerton in 2000, which led to multiple deaths and long-term illnesses for many hundreds of people.
+These lands capture, infiltrate and clean rainwater and snowmelt for storage in natural underground aquifers, which, along with surface water sources, then provide drinking water to hundreds of thousands of residents and their communities that rely on ground and surface water.
+The Clean Water Act, which provides the legislative basis for Source Protection Plans and their associated policies, alongside the Great Lakes Protection Act, is an essential tool necessary to avoid another tragic contaminated water incident such as what occurred in Walkerton in 2000, which led to multiple deaths and long-term illnesses for many hundreds of people.

-Bill 66 proposes to override the need to conform to significant threat policies, which were mandated and approved by the Province in Source Protection Plans under the Clean Water Act.
+Bill 66 proposes to override the need to conform to significant drinking water threat policies, which were mandated and approved by the Province in Source Protection Plans under the Clean Water Act.
 Eliminating the ability to guide land use planning decisions that protect clean, safe drinking water sources creates risks of more contaminated water illnesses and in a worst case scenario loss of life.
 Further, Bill 66 is inconsistent with the Province's recently proposed Made in Ontario Environment Plan, put forward by the Ministry of the Environment, Conservation and Parks.
 The plan states, "We will protect these critical systems by using water more sustainably and keeping our water and air clean while growing our economy."

-TRCA recommends reinserting the requirement for compliance with the Clean Water Act and the other Area Specific Acts noted above, to avoid risks to public health from contamination impacts to ground water and aquifers relied upon for drinking water and ecosystem health.
+TRCA recommends reinserting the requirement for compliance with the Clean Water Act and the other Area Specific Acts noted above, to avoid risks to public health from contamination and overuse impacts to groundwater aquifers and surface water, relied upon for drinking water and ecosystem health.